uniclogs/uniclogs-docs/docs/glossary.rst

         **Software Define Radio**.
 Radio communications that are traditionally implemented in hardware are instead implemented in software.

     UHF
-        **Ultra High Frequency**.
-The range of radio frequencies from 300 MHz to 3 GHz.
+        **Ultra High Frequency.** The range of radio frequencies from 300 MHz to 1 GHz.

     UniClOGS
         **University Class Operation Ground Station**.
 A ground-station made by and for PSAS.
 It will be the sole receiver of EDL packets.
 Since UniClOGS is also a registered SatNOGS ground-station, it can also receive telemetry packets from SatNOGS-registered satellites.
 See the `hardware repository <https://github.com/oresat/uniclogs-hardware>`_ and `software repository <https://github.com/oresat/uniclogs-software>`_ for more information.